 – Copies of contracts between their foreign company and the Canadian company hosting them;

-In case of any doubt about the nature of your stay, consult the Canadian authorities or a professional to avoid getting into any unintentional legal trouble.
+In case of any doubt about the nature of your stay, consult a professional to avoid getting into any unintentional legal trouble.